 3 hours.
-Important events in history, combined with values, technology and conflict, have influenced dress from 3000 B.C. to the 1900s.
-The origins of dress are analyzed from the ancient world to the Middle Ages to the periods identified as Renaissance, Baroque and Rococo and terminating with clothing styles from the 19th century.
-A section will be devoted to Eastern world dress, including Japanese, Chinese, Indian and Korean.
+Important events in history, combined with values, technology and conflict, have influenced dress from 3000 B.C. to the early 1900s.
+The origins of dress are analyzed from the ancient world to the Middle Ages, to the periods identified as Renaissance, Baroque and Rococo and terminating with clothing styles from the 19th century.